 - If you have any trouble meeting up with the group (eg, due to a delayed flight), please call AIMS – from within South Africa, dial 021 787 9262 (calling from abroad, you will need to dial the international dialing code + 27 21 787 9262).
 This number is for the AIMS office, which is open on Sunday afternoon (12:00-18:00) and during business hours on Monday through Friday (8:30-16:30).
 If you can’t get through on this number, you can try one of the mobile numbers provided in Weekly Message #4 to report flight delays or arrival problems.
 You can also email email@example.com at any time to communicate about your arrival details.

 For those arriving by ground

-- All participants without a scheduled airport transfer should plan to arrive between 12:00 and 16:00 on Sunday (28 May), if possible.
+- All participants without a scheduled airport transfer should plan to arrive between 12:00 and 17:00 (South African local time) on Sunday (25 June), if possible.

 - When you arrive, please proceed to the AIMS lobby.
 If you have a car, you will be able to park it in the lot at the Empire Building, but be sure to let the volunteers who greet you know that you need parking.

 - If you arrive between 12:00 and 17:00 on Sunday, you are welcome to come by the AIMS lobby to meet some of the MMED mentors and AIMS students and staff.
 One or more volunteers will be available in the lobby to answer any questions you may have during this time.

 - You must register to receive your welcome packet and name tag.
 There are two opportunities for registration: